-Robotic Skies is built on a solid foundation of aviation best practices to serve the emerging commercial Unmanned Aircraft Systems (UAS) industry.
+Robotic Skies is built on a solid foundation of aviation best practices to serve the emerging commercial drone and advanced air mobility industry.

 High-end UAS manufacturers and enterprise operators are eager for commercial operations to rapidly expand.
-We believe that our Service Center network model will accelerate the commercial UAS market by providing high-quality maintenance and repair services adapted from the existing manned aviation infrastructure.
+We believe that our Service Center network model will accelerate the commercial UAS market by providing high-quality maintenance and repair services adapted from traditional aviation infrastructure.

 Our comprehensive turnkey field service programs provide scalable local maintenance solutions that keep UAS operations safe and productive.

-Founded in 2014, Robotic Skies has 200 (and growing) independently owned and operated certified repair stations in its network, spanning more than 40 countries.
+Founded in 2014, Robotic Skies has over 225 independently owned and operated certified repair stations in its network, spanning 50 countries.

 Brad grew up in the aviation industry, working from a young age in his family’s avionics sales and service business.